Interdisciplinary Philosophy Major, B.A.

 The interdisciplinary philosophy major consists of 27 credits in philosophy and 15 credits in a companion discipline.

-For the Bachelor of Arts degree, students are also required to complete a third semester in a world language (such as FRENCH 2040, GERMAN 2240, SPANISH 2840) and one English literature course (2000-level or above).
+For the Bachelor of Arts degree, students are also required to complete a third semester in a world language (such as GERMAN 2240 or SPANISH 2840) and one English literature course (2000-level or above).

 Course Title Credits